seanwallawalla/Seanpm2001_GitHub-Account-Flagged-2022July19th/README.md

 3. GitHub gave virtually no information on why I was flagged

-4. Despite giving no response for 8 days and counting, the decision was not reversed
+4. Despite giving no response for 15 days and counting, the decision was not reversed

 5. No error logs were made

 6. GitHub shut down their forum a few days later, and moved it to GitHub discussions, making it impossible for flagged users to communicate their problem directly

 7. GitHub did little to give users a voice, and made it harder by not listening

+8. GitHub prevented use of third party services during the account flag

 ### What I would do differently